 How long does a scan take to complete?

-How often should I run an Identity Finder scan?
+How often should I run a scan?

-How do I reset my Profile Password?
+How do I reset my Identity Finder profile password?

-The Identity Finder client application provides the ability to save settings, configuration information, and sensitive data across sessions through the use of a profile password.
+Identity Finder provides the ability to save settings, configuration information, and sensitive data across sessions through the use of a profile password.
 It is not possible to recover a lost password; however, it is possible to delete a profile and create a new one.
 When the profile password is created, that password is used to encrypt the profile.
-The profile password is not stored anywhere and therefore if it is lost or forgotten, then all of the information in the profile will be lost.
-The following data will be lost when deleting a profile:
+The profile password is not stored anywhere and therefore if it is lost or forgotten, all of the information in the profile will be lost.

 - Custom Folders, Remote Computers and authentication credentials

-- OnlyFind Identities
+- Only Find Identities